Accenture/AIR/README.md

 - To build the AIR project for CPU, run the command: `/usr/bin/python3 -m pip install air-detector[cpu]`
 - To build the AIR project for GPU, run the command: `/usr/bin/python3 -m pip install air-detector[gpu]`

-## Download example data and the trained model
+## Download data and the trained model
-- Download links coming soon
-- Save the demo image folder under `data/images`
+- Save the [demo image folder](https://zenodo.org/record/5662638) under `data/images`
-- Save the demo videos under `data/videos`
+- Save the [demo videos](https://zenodo.org/record/5662512) under `data/videos`
-- Save the trained model in `models/` folder
+- Save the [trained model](https://zenodo.org/record/5662168) in `models/` folder
     - In the project root, convert the training model to inference model by running: `/bin/bash convert-model.sh`
+- Optionally, you can download and extract [the whole HERIDAL dataset in keras-retinanet format](https://zenodo.org/record/5662351) to `data/datasets`

 ## Quick demos

-Once everything is setup (installation and asset downloads), you might wanna try out these couple simple demos to get the hang of using the AIR detector.
+Once everything is set up (installation and asset downloads), you might wanna try out these cool and simple demos to get the hang of using the AIR detector.

 ### Running inference on HERIDAL test image folder
 - In the project root, run the command: `/bin/bash infer.sh`